pinktangent/pinktangent.github.io/index.md

-## Welcome to Endpoint Security Testing Workshop
+## Endpoint Security Testing Workshop

 You can use the [editor on GitHub](https://github.com/pinktangent/pinktangent.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.